 Ecuador

-The bilateral relationship between South Africa and Ecuador remains sound and cordial, and is conducted through a Political Consultation Mechanism.
-The main area of focus is on higher education, through academic exchange programmes by institutions from the two countries.
+The bilateral relationship between South Africa and Ecuador remains sound and cordial and is conducted through a PCM.
+The main areas of cooperation are defence industry, environment and fisheries, mineral resources and energy, science and innovation, and trade.

 Paraguay